 Watch for sales – Get Away Today regularly has Disneyland ticket sales.
 Adults at Kids Prices or 5th Day Free sales happen a few times each year.
 Keep an eye out for free hotel nights and other package deals.
 Don't forget Black Friday!

-Consider layaway – Avoid paying high credit card interest fees with Get Away Today’s layaway option.
-You can lock in your price for $125 down and pay off your trip on your own schedule – as long as it’s fully paid two weeks before you leave.
+Consider layaway – Avoid paying high credit card interest fees with Get Away Today's layaway option.
+You can lock in your price for $175 down and pay off your trip on your own schedule – as long as it's fully paid five days before you leave.
 Learn more at www.getawaytoday.com/layaway.

 Skip the Park Hopper option – Park Hopper tickets are nice to have because Disneyland and California Adventure are just steps away from each other.
-However, they aren’t essential and this is one way that your family can save hundreds of dollars with the 1-Park-Per-Day option.
+However, they aren't essential and your family can save hundreds of dollars with the 1-Park-Per-Day ticket option.
 You can easily spend 1-2 full days in each park and save up to $50 per person on tickets.

 Skip the upsells – You will find that there is more than enough entertainment at Disneyland for one vacation, and nearly everything except food and souvenirs is included.
 Character Dining, MaxPass, PhotoPass and other add-ons can enhance your trip, but are not necessary.

 Save other theme parks for another trip – Resist the temptation to combine Universal Studios Hollywood, LEGOLAND California or SeaWorld with your Disneyland trip.
 I love these parks, but it only costs about $25 to upgrade your Disneyland ticket from 3 Days to 4 Days.
-It’ll cost 3-4 times that much, plus travel, for one day in any other park.
-Make those parks the focus of a future San Diego or Hollywood trip.
+It'll cost 3-4 times that much, plus travel, for one day in any other park.
+Make those parks the focus of a future San Diego or Hollywood trip if you can.

 Take young children – It may never be cheaper or more magical to visit Disneyland than when your kids are little.
 Children under age 3 get in free, and can ride more than you might expect.
 Kids over age 10 pay adult ticket prices at Disneyland, so you'll save if you can go sooner rather than later.